Dalas121/Heir_2_The_Throne/README.md

 [IN PROGRESS] S06: Isle of Alduin (ForestDragon)
 - 1-skull difficulty.
 Rewards: Rogue Mage, Mage (Red advancement only)
+- the original gives you a loyal mage called Elrian.
+We don't want a loyal mage reward, but we should still have "Elrian" appear somewhere in some context

 [FINISHED] S07: Muff Malal's Peninsula (Dalas)
 - 1-skull difficulty.
 Rewards: companion Moremirmu